Chart Color Schemes

 Population growth drivers in Hamilton Hill are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for national statistical areas, with Hamilton Hill expected to expand by 2,767 persons to 2041, reflecting a total increase of 17.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and post-2032 growth estimates, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends project above median growth for national statistical areas, with Hamilton Hill expected to expand by 2,767 persons to 2041, reflecting a total increase of 17.9% over the 17 years.

 Frequently Asked Questions - Population